Hronom/jackson-dataformat-rison/README.md

 Alive version of project [bazaarvoice/rison] (https://github.com/bazaarvoice/rison) that supports latest version of Jackson (2.7.x).

-This version combined from [maximaleshko/rison] (https://github.com/maximaleshko/rison) and solution from issue [Not compatible with latest version of Jackson] (https://github.com/bazaarvoice/rison/issues/5#issuecomment-144750890) suggested by user [fakeh] (https://github.com/fakeh)
+This version is a mix of fork [maximaleshko/rison] (https://github.com/maximaleshko/rison) and solution from issue [Not compatible with latest version of Jackson] (https://github.com/bazaarvoice/rison/issues/5#issuecomment-144750890) suggested by user [fakeh] (https://github.com/fakeh)

+**This project needs your help!
+Feel free to contribute!**

 Description
 -----